Archival Silences and Disrupted Families:

 Image: The town of Sydney c.-1799 Thomas Watling (1762-1814)

-This website, created by Narissa Phelps, aims to showcase aspects of social, penal, political and economic life in the Australian colonies of Sydney, Parramatta & surrounds, Dyarubbin (Hawkesbury) and Norfolk Island pre-1810.
+This website, created by Narissa Phelps, aims to showcase aspects of social, penal, political and economic life in the Australian colonies of Sydney, Parramatta & surrounds, Dyarubbin (Hawkesbury) and Norfolk Island 1788 to 1820.
 Grounded in historical rigor, it aims at providing accurate information to supplement the existing research of family and social historians.

 Keep readingThese biographies of Lennox Head’s earliest pioneers are published each moth in The Lennox Wave magazine.